WhyDidIHaveToDoThis/BookDisplay2/README.md

 }
 ```
 #### Regisering Your GUI
-Next, you register your book gui with `BookDispneed tolay.register(guiClass, predicate, factory);`
+Next, you register your book gui with `BookDisplay.register(guiClass, predicate, factory);`

 ##### guiClass
 The java class of your book gui.